Taro Sakamoto: Creation

 The idea of pairing up Taro Sakamoto with a character that can read minds allowed for insight into the character's motivations and for comedy to flourish since Suzuki intended for Sakamoto to be a more quiet and reserved character.
 For the concept of Sakamoto being a retired hitman, Suzuki said he was fascinated with the idea of a fat person being incredibly strong, pondering as well the reasons that brought him to that state; thinking as well about the reasons that led him to that state; "Why is he fat?
 Because he retired.
 Why is that?
 Maybe because he got married?
 That's how I made it."
 He was particularly intrigued by the idea of a strong, obese fighter, a notion that was partly influenced by the comedic action film Enter the Fat Dragon.
 The character Shin emerged from Suzuki's interest in exploring the potential of an esper who interacts with Sakamoto through telepathy.

 For the animated adaptation, Masaki Watanabe noted that Sakamoto's design reflects the original manga's expressiveness while distinguishing his two forms; the fat version has a symbolically deformed face, while the skinny version is more realistic.
 Watanabe highlighted Sakamoto's distinctive personality and calm daily life, which create a striking contrast during action sequences involving his obese physique.
-Tomokazu Sugita voices the protagonist Taro Sakamoto, having previously been familiar with the original manga series.
-Initially cast as Kashima, he was later asked to voice Sakamoto instead, appreciating the character's relationships with family and friends.